Compare two cars

 Verdict

 Lexus is apparently more reliable, not too much, but just enough.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Outlander offers slightly better overall protection and takes the lead.
 From there things take a different direction, with Lexus outracing its opponent in any situation possible, making it better choice for boy racers.
 It does come at a cost though, and that's the fuel consumption...
 It's really tough to make a final decision here, but if I'd need to, I'd say Mitsubishi.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser, among more than 12.000 different ones in our database.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser, among more than 12.000 different ones in our database.

 Follow us